EdPike365-Org/edpike365-blog/content/blog/edpike365-customizations/index.md

 ### - Other CSS Customizations

-- Wrote a custom widget for my left navbar.
+- Wrote a custom collapsable widget for my left navbar.
 - Tried to implement [A11Y](https://www.a11yproject.com/) (Accesibility) standards.
-- Implemented CSS Grid and Flexbox.
+- Implemented responsive CSS Grid and Flexbox for master site layout.
 - I added custom scroll bars using only CSS.
 Its an immature standard and took some time, but I like them a lot (see the ones in my "Tron" dark mode).
 - I implemented [CSS variables](https://www.joshwcomeau.com/css/css-variables-for-react-devs/) to support dynamic themeing.
 - I roughly immitated Google's [Materialize](https://material.io/design/material-theming/implementing-your-theme.html) variable naming convention and [color contrast](https://material.io/develop/web/theming/color) usability standards.
 - I used the [Typography](https://medium.com/swlh/everything-you-need-to-know-about-designing-for-web-typography-69cec6ca8230) font size progression algorith.
 - TODO: Add a footer that is attached to the bottom of all content, but not sticky.
-- TODO: I'm still getting duplicate scroll bar issues with some MD blog entries.
+- TODO: I'm still getting duplicate scroll bar issues with _some_ MD blog entries.
 My hunch is its Graphviz (flow diagrams) or KaTex (math notation) content, which they both have exclusively in common. (my [STEM MD](/gatsby-remark-stem/) and [Gatsby Remark Test](/gatsby-remark-test/) blog entries).

 ### - CSS Animation, Transitions and Transforms